eeidson028/dataapp/README.md

 <br>app.py - the file that starts the functioning of the web app; this file also dictates various functions for differing pages of the web app <br>
 requirements.txt - necessary requirements to download before running the web app
 <br><br>
-To run the code for the data app, follow these below instructions: <br>
+To locally install and run the web app, follow these below instructions: <br>
 <br>1) Open up your terminal/Shell on your respective device.
 Search for the following terms on your desktop computer: ("PowerShell" for Windows, "Terminal" for Mac, or google where to find your computer's command-line-interface)  <br>
 <br>2) Click the green "code" button and copy the https link in the clone container.
 <br>3) Open your terminal, and make sure you have git and flask downloaded.
 Use pip install or another download terminal method to install both packages.<br>